 top of page

-“Run My-re!
-Keep running like the rabbit you are!” came the voice of the Lake of Mist Monsters from out of the darkness.
+“Run My‑re.
+Keep running like the rabbit you are,” came the voice of the Lake of Mists’ Monster from out of the darkness.

-My-re took a step and waited.
+My‑re took a step and waited.
 Her heart pounded like a hammer in her chest.
 She took a second step.
 Nothing.
-A third step allowed her to sigh in relief.
-There was a slight tremor felt under her feet.
+A third step.
+She sighed in relief.
+She felt a slight tremor under her feet.
 She froze and then looked at the grave.
-Part of the mortar sealing the tomb cracked.
+The mortar sealing the tomb cracked.
 A line spread along its length.
 An eerie lavender fog escaped from the crack.

-Realizing its occupant was awakening, she launched herself sprinting forward.
-Her long legs stretched to their utmost as her muscles screamed in protest threatening to seize up at any moment.
+Realizing its undead occupant stirred, she launched herself, sprinting forward.
+Her long legs stretched to their utmost.
+Her muscles screamed in protest, threatening to seize up at any moment.

-A thunderous eruption blasted as the slabs she’d stood on exploded upward, followed by a chain reaction.
-Hundreds upon hundreds of tombs exploded in a deafening roar, and rained down deadly fragments.
+A thunderous eruption blasted as the slab she’d stood on exploded upward, followed by a chain reaction.
+Hundreds of tombs exploded in a deafening roar and rained down deadly fragments.

 Undead, in various stages of moldy and wet decay, clawed up from their resting places.
 Their eyes had the color of boiled eggs, their slimy black skin bloated in death.
-Many appeared as former soldiers with worn faded surcoats over torn chain mail tunics.
+Many appeared like former soldiers with worn faded surcoats over torn chain mail tunics.
 The creatures screeched with rage and battle cries at the bright light from the Grey Wand.
-As they tore themselves free from the earth, they swarmed after My-re.
-Like an avalanche, she saw a wall of jerking and convulsing undead creatures converge towards her.
-Their high-pitched screams made her hair stand on end and filled her with a primordial fear.
-She ran shielding her eyes from the erupting debris with her forearm.
+They pulled themselves free from the earth and swarmed after My‑re.
+Like an avalanche, she saw a wall of jerking and convulsing undead creatures converge toward her.
+Their high-pitched screams made her hair stand on end and filled her with primordial fear.
+She ran, shielding her eyes from the erupting debris with her forearm.

 A huge form loomed ahead of her.
-Gromp, the Shewish Giant from the Broken Swords tavern, rose before her, but in the perverted form of the undead.
-He blocked her way and it would take time to get around him and risk letting the horde behind her catch up.
+Gromp, the Shewish Giant from the Broken Sword tavern, rose before her but in the perverted form of the undead.
+Flesh peeled from his face, exposing bone, and more than one rotten tooth shot from his mouth as he bellowed forth a shrieking roar.
+He blocked her way, and it would take time to get around him and risk letting the horde behind her catch up.
 With no viable choice, she charged straight at the Shewish giant.
-Gromp solidified a wide stance.
+Zombie Gromp solidified a wide stance.
 At the last possible moment, she sprang into a roll between the two giant’s legs, then back to her feet behind him.

-My-re quickened her pace while more vaults in all directions released their undead.
+My‑re quickened her pace while more vaults in all directions released their undead.
 Some hissed as she ran by, while others chased.
-As the creatures rose, they honed in on her wand’s illumination.
-Some were unearthing themselves in front on her and given enough time, they would cut her off.
-She ran on, her entire body ached beyond exhaustion.
-Her mouth was a desert as sweat poured down her face.
-She concentrated on her breathing as she continued to push past her limits.
+The creatures rose and honed in on her wand’s illumination.
+Some were unearthing themselves in front of her, and given enough time, they would cut her off.
+She ran on.
+Her entire body ached beyond exhaustion.
+Her mouth became a desert.
+Sweat poured down her face.
+She concentrated on her breathing as she continued to push past her body’s limits.
 The bursting graves seemed without number.

-The undead crashed into her.
-They started to grab her arms and legs.
-One attached to her waist and its weight pulled her down.
+The undead crashed into her like rolling boulders.
+They started to grab and rip at her arms and legs.
+One attached to her waist, and its weight pulled her down.
 She let out a panicked scream.
-Slipping, she fell among the horde.
-They tore at her, as agony, then darkness fell over her consciousness.
+Slipping on ichor, she fell among the horde.
+Rotted teeth bit and tore at her flesh.
+Agony ignited her entire body, and then darkness fell over her consciousness.

-My-re awoke.
-Her thighs burned with pain and her muscles quivered with fatigue.
+My‑re awoke.
+Her thighs burned with pain, and her muscles quivered with fatigue.
 Stooping over and placing her hands on her knees, she panted hard to catch her breath.
 She wiped the sweat from her face, licked the salty sweat from her lips, and tried to shake and rub the soreness from her legs.
-The Grey Wand radiated light from the tip and her only light sources.
+The Grey Wand radiated light from the tip, her only light source.
 She stood on a marble sarcophagus embedded in the floor.

-“Just drop the Grey Wand and this will all be over,” whispered the Lake of Mist Monster’s voice from the darkness.
+“Just drop the Grey Wand, and this will all be over,” whispered the Lake of Mists’ Monster’s voice from the darkness.

 “I’ll let you in on a little secret.
 I like running,” My‑re quipped.

 “Impertinence!”
-The Lake of Mist monster roared from the darkness.
-There was silence for several heart beats.
-The monster asked, its tone calmer, “However, I'm feeling generous today.
-Tell me this one thing and I will show mercy.
+The monster roared from the darkness.
+Silence resonated for several heartbeats.
+The creature asked, its tone calmer, “However, I’m feeling generous today.
+Tell me this one thing, and I’ll show mercy.
 What does your little party of humans on the boat call me?”

-My-re spoke a phrase in Rathiri, the Rirorni native language, which roughly translated to ‘go procreate without the benefit of a partner’.
+My‑re spoke a phrase in Rathiri roughly translated to ‘go procreate without the benefit of a partner.’

-“No need for name calling,” the Lake of Mist monster replied in perfect Rathiri.
+“No need for name calling,” the Lake of Mists’ monster replied in perfect Rathiri.
 “I’m just curious.
-Just this one thing and no more running in the graveyard.”
+Just this one thing and no more running in the necropolis.”

 “You speak Rathiri?”
 My‑re asked back in the Rirorni tongue.

-My-re contemplated telling the creature what it wanted.
-She actually didn’t like running and being eaten alive over and over.
-However, she didn’t want to give into any of this creature’s demands.
-Resistance was the best way, maybe the only way, to buy time and figure out how to purge the creature from her body.
+My‑re contemplated telling the creature what it wanted.
+She didn’t like running and being eaten alive over and over.
+However, she didn’t want to give in to this creature’s demands.
+Resistance might prove a possible weapon and the best way, maybe the only way, to buy time and figure out how to purge the creature from her body.
 Even if she gave him an answer, he’d probably start making her run again from another horrible fate.
-She believe him when it said, ‘no more running in the graveyard’.
-However, she also believed it was likely it would put her into someplace worse, like a burning building.
+She believed the creature when it said, ‘No more running in the necropolis.’
+However, she also thought it would likely set her into someplace worse, like a burning building.

-“The Broken Swords tavern is a welcoming setting,” the Lake of Mist monster said from the darkness.
-“Tell me this one thing and I’ll put you there.”
+“The Broken Sword tavern is a welcoming setting,” the Lake of Mists’ monster said from the darkness.
+“Tell me this one thing, and I’ll place you there.”

 “How do I know you aren’t lying?”
 My‑re asked.